BindPlane OP

 Starting Point

 As a starting point, I am using the OpenTelemetry microservices demo running on GKE.
 In addition to this, I’ve created both a deployment and a daemonset of the BindPlane agent in the same cluster.
 For configuration, I have the generic OTel collector from the demo forwarding all data to my BindPlane daemonset.
-This is a sort of aggregation in and of itself, but is only needed because I am not managing the embedded collector from the demo with BindPlane.
+This is a sort of gateway in and of itself, but is only needed because I am not managing the embedded collector from the demo with BindPlane.

 The daemonset configuration consists of a Kubernetes Container source, a Kubernetes Kubelet Source, and an OTLP source.
 The OTLP source is the endpoint for the data from the embedded generic collector.

-BindPlane OP configuration without an aggregator
+BindPlane OP configuration without a gateway

-Here is what our configuration for the DaemonSet looks like in BindPlane OP
+Here is what our configuration for the DaemonSet looks like in BindPlane OP.

-Moving To Single Node Aggregation Model
+Moving To Single Node Gateway Model

-Architecture with a single aggregator node
+Architecture with a single gateway node.

 Choose the hamburger menu and then "Duplicate current version"